ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 ## Prerequisites
 1. Install the [requirements for running LVA on Jupyter](../01_requirements.md).
 2. After installing all of the required tools, clone the [LVA repository](/../../) locally into your development PC and open the repository with VSCode.
 3. Locate this Readme page in your local repository and continue reading the following sections on VSCode.
-You can preview Markdown (`.md`) pages by clicking the preview button on the top toolbar in VSCode.
+You can preview Markdown (`.md`) pages by pressing `Ctrl+Shift+V` to open a full-screen window or by clicking the preview button on the top toolbar in VSCode.

    <img src="../documents/markdown_preview.png" width=300px/>